highlando/pandoc-reveal-ghp/README.md

 slides are written in markdown and then merged into a branch that includes the beamer styles or the reveal.js add ons.

-# Workflow for reveal.js on github
+# Workflow for markdown - pandoc - reveal.js

 1. on `master`, one changes the `md` source file.